ericvpineda/taskpro/README.md

     - issue: user instance does not show up on mongodb atlas
     - solution: nextauth route.js -- make sure to wrap callbacks in callbacks object
 - SyntaxError: Unexpected token '<', "<!DOCTYPE "... is not valid JSON
+    - solution:
-    - solution: passed in incorrect url to fetch function
+        - passed in incorrect url to fetch function
+        - make sure route.js in correct folder (ex: task folder)

 Questions
 - should i allow task schema date entry to have min/max date